Clarifai/old-docs/api-guide/tutorials/auto-annotation.md

 - `ai_dxSG2s86` - the man concept,
 - `ai_VPmHr5bm` - the adult concept.

+Your model's concept IDs are the ones you created in the previous step: `peopleID`, `manID`, and `adultID`.

 {% tabs %}
 {% tab title="gRPC Java" %}
 ```java